fudgebucket27/PoseidonSharp/README.md

 ## Adding PoseidonSharp to your project
 You can either submodule this repository or add it as a dependency to your project via NuGet Package Manager in Visual Studio with the following command:

-    Install-Package PoseidonSharp -Version 1.0.1
+    Install-Package PoseidonSharp -Version 1.0.4

 ## Important

-1. The private key in PoseidonConsole for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
-It needs to be in a hex format, ie "0x1232blahblah".The demo signing tests in PoseidonConsole will fail the assertions because they are using MY private key.

-2. The MAX_INPUT variable is important as you will get a different poseidon hash based on this value.
+1. The MAX_INPUT variable is important as you will get a different poseidon hash based on this value.
 Set it to the length of your BigInteger array inputs.
 So 3 elements would mean a MAX_INPUT of 3.
 We then also add 1 when passing the MAX_INPUT as the first parameter to the Poseidon class constructor.

-3. The EDDSA signed message back is (0x + Rx+  Ry + S) and is specific to Loopring
+2. The EDDSA signed message back is (0x + Rx+  Ry + S) and is specific to Loopring

-4. Signed Messages can be verified with the Verify method from the Eddsa class like below:
+3. Signed Messages can be verified with the Verify method from the Eddsa class like below:

 ```csharp
 //Verify Correct Key Is Used